briceburg/silverstripe-mailchimp-flexiform/README.md

-silverstripe-flexiform-mailchimp
+silverstripe-mailchimp-flexiform
 ================================

-Nicely integrates MailChimp with SilverStripe FlexiForms.
-Includes support for Interest Groups &amp; more.
+Nicely integrate MailChimp lists with SilverStripe FlexiForms.
+Includes support for Interest Groups & more.